Giving Space to Your Message: Assistive Word Segmentation for the Electronic Typing of Digital Minorities: Experiment

 \subsection{Evaluation}

-For evaluation, two widely-used text processing tools, namely (i) a correction module by \textit{Naver}\footnote{goo.gl/mTMLmr} and (ii) \textit{KoSpacing}\footnote{Demo and model architecture are available in:\\ https://github.com/haven-jeon/PyKoSpacing}\cite{heewon2018} were adopted. \textit{Naver} does not disclose the architecture that is utilized, but seems to base on a hybrid structure of rules and statistical models using Korean word taxonomy, considering the system malfunction given input with long and non-standard expressions (e.g., dialect and slangs). \textit{KoSpacing} bases on a deep hierarchical structure of CNN and BiGRU but adopts character n-gram and various news articles.
-We treat both modules as a representative of word-based and character-based toolkit respectively.
+For evaluation, two widely-used text processing tools, namely (i) a correction module by \textit{Naver}\footnote{\url{https://bit.ly/3aGxPBr}} and (ii) \textit{KoSpacing}\footnote{Demo and model architecture are available in \url{https://github.com/haven-jeon/PyKoSpacing}}\cite{heewon2018} were adopted. \textit{Naver} does not disclose the architecture that is utilized, but it seems to base on a hybrid structure of rules and statistical models using Korean word taxonomy, considering the system malfunction induced by probably unseen expressions (e.g., dialect and slangs). \textit{KoSpacing} bases on a deep hierarchical structure of CNN and BiGRU but adopts character n-gram and various news articles.
+We treat each module as a representative of a word-based and character-based toolkit.

-Since the proposed system does not aim strictly accurate segmentation considering the indecisiveness of the Korean word segmentation, we modified the concept of mean opinion score (MOS) to evaluate the result which incorporates multiple answers.
-Provided with three sentences as the output of each system, namely \textit{Naver}, \textit{KoSpacing} and \textit{Proposed}, 14 Korean subjects were required to assign the rank considering the naturalness of the segmentation.
-Assigning the same rank to the outputs of more than one systems was allowed\footnote{For example, (1,1,3) denotes two 1\textsuperscript{st}-places and one 3\textsuperscript{rd}-place.
-Similarly, (1,2,2) denotes two 2\textsuperscript{nd}-places.}.